OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 After a sender has invoked `sendMessage`, further action MAY be required by the gateway to make the message effective.
 This is called *post-processing*.
 For example, some payment is typically required to cover the gas of executing the message at the destination.

-The interface for any such action is out of scope of this ERC, but it MUST be able to be performed by a party other than the message sender, and it MUST NOT be able to compromise the eventual receipt of the message.
+The exact interface for any such action is out of scope of this ERC.
+If the `postProcessingOwner` attribute is supported and present, such actions MUST be restricted to the specified account, otherwise they MUST be able to be performed by any party in a way that MUST NOT be able to compromise the eventual receipt of the message.

 The gateway MUST emit a `MessageSent` event with the appropriate identifier once post-processing is complete and the message is ready to be delivered on the destination.